- What is Niacinamide?

 Purging refers to an initial breakout that happens when starting a new skincare ingredient, as it speeds up the skin’s turnover process.
 Niacinamide on its own does not increase cell turnover so it does not cause purging.
 However, if your niacinamide product also contains exfoliants or retinoids those ingredients may cause purging.

-Is Niacinamide Safe for Sensitive Skin?
+Is Niacinamide Good for Sensitive Skin?

 Can Niacinamide Be Used With Retinol?